hvianna/audioMotion.js/README.md

 audioMotion.js
 ==============

-A real-time graphic spectrum analyzer and audio player using WebAudio API and canvas.
+A real-time graphic spectrum analyzer and audio player using Web Audio and Canvas APIs.

 ## Features

-* Beautiful high-resolution graphic spectrum analyzer with fullscreen display
+* Beautiful high-resolution (retina / HiDPI ready) graphic spectrum analyzer with fullscreen display
-* Customizable logarithmic scale, for improved visualization of specific frequency ranges
+* Customizable logarithmic frequency scale, for improved visualization of specific ranges
 * Customizable WebAudio API parameters (FFT size, sensitivity and time-smoothing)
 * HTML5 audio player with playlist support
-* You can also visualize audio input from your microphone, or "stereo mix" if your soundcard supports it
+* Visualize audio input from your microphone (or "stereo mix", if your soundcard supports it)
-* Native JavaScript, with no external libraries or dependencies

 ## Demo